About This Chapter

 Earth's Fresh Water - Chapter Summary

-- Outline physical characteristics of the Great Lakes, such as depth and drainage
+- Identify the physical characteristics of the Great Lakes

 You can review these lessons on a computer or mobile device whenever it's convenient.
 The quizzes that follow them let you assess your knowledge and determine whether you need further review.